Andersonluiz4/IMI-challenge/README.md

 - **site_id** - id of site captcha is installed on (uuid) - grouping key

 **If one of this fields are missing, it will return an error message when addng a new event.**
+***
 ### Unit tests

+In the test.py file there are three unit tests:
+- **test_index** - Will check if the *"/api/report"* response is 200.
+- **test_report_filter** - Will check the filter parameter in the *"/report/filter"* route.
+Change the filter variable inside the function to test for a specific value.
+- **test_json_format** - Will check the event parameter in the *"/api/event/"* route to check the json format.
+Change the event variable inside the function to test for a specific value.